mborjesson/USB-Mouse-to-Serial/README.md

 usb_mouse_to_serial --output /dev/ttyUSB1 --protocol wheel --suspend --daemon --config
 ```

+## DOS Drivers

+Any mouse driver designed for the specified protocol should work.

+### CuteMouse

+CuteMouse is a modern DOS-based open source mouse driver that is compatible with this project.
+It can be downloaded from http://cutemouse.sourceforge.net/

 ## Disclaimer

 This project is provided as-is, comes with no warranty and is not liable for any loss or damage to your equipment while using this program.